manjan/PythonTutorials/README.md

 # Python Tutorials
 Jupyter notebooks for Python Tutorials

-In this repo you will find all the accompanying Jupyter (p.k.a. iPython) Notebooks for the training.
+In this repo you will find all the accompanying Jupyter Notebooks for the training.
 For quicker view rendering and simpler downloading procedures, you can check out this repo using NbViewer.